Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/IPv6/_index.md

 ---

-    title: Implementing IPv6
+    title: "Implementing IPv6"
-    linkTitle: Networks
+    linkTitle: "Networks"
-    weight: 150
+    weight: 140

----
-The code in Transfer CFT that manages Internet addresses and name resolution is based on the POSIX Protocol Independent API, namely the getaddrinfo() service and related functions.
+---The code in Transfer CFT that manages Internet addresses and name resolution is based on the POSIX Protocol Independent API, namely the getaddrinfo() service and related functions.

 The use of the POSIX API by application software preserves IPv4 addressing support and allows transparent support for IPv6 addressing at the software level, provided the OS supports this and is configured for IPv6.